 “Offering a simple and comprehensive service where the little extras make all the difference.”

-“What I like about my job is working with my teams and guests, and critically appraising our service every day.”
-For Nicolas, owner of The Originals City Limoges Sud-Feytiat, the hotel industry is a passion.
+“What we like about our job is working with our teams and guests, and critically appraising our service every day.”
+For Laurent and Nicolas, directors of The Originals City Limoges Sud-Feytiat, the hotel industry is a passion.
 “A passion for hospitality and the trade, from breakfast to bed!”
 In a great location (near the A20), in a 2000 m2 verdant setting, his three-star establishment offers simple, comprehensive and quality services.
 Forty-five recently renovated rooms, a friendly restaurant with authentic local flavours and two seminar rooms, all just a few minutes from Limoges city centre.
-“I like to give a good welcome and for guests to feel happy here because the human touch is quality product!”
+“We like to give a good welcome and for guests to feel happy here because the human touch is quality product!”

 Whether double, triple, for families or mobility-impaired guests, the 45 rooms at The Originals City Limoges Sud-Feytiat are all spacious (17 m2 on average).
 Understated and modern with neutral tones and sleek styling, the decors evoke a range of ambiances.
 A reading corner and a welcome kit enhance the sense of warmth.
 Peaceful sleep and comfortable bedding create a warm and cosy feeling.